Easyrentalblmin/blmIN-guide/docs/ep-detail.rst

 - *Children's Books:* We have a selection of age-appropriate books to keep your children entertained.

-- *Safety Gates:* If you have a crawler or early walker, we can provide safety gates to secure certain areas.
+- *Coloring Books:* We have a selection of coloring books, colored pencils and crayons from Crayola.

-- *Outlet Covers and Cabinet Locks:* For safety, we have outlet covers and cabinet locks available.
+- *Outlet Covers and Cabinet Locks:* For safety, we have outlet covers available.

 We want to make your stay as stress-free as possible.
 If you have any specific requests or need more information about our children's items, please feel free to contact us.
 Your family's comfort and enjoyment are important to us.

 **Additional Amenities**
 As we aim to make your stay as comfortable and convenient as possible.
 In addition to our standard amenities, we offer the following additional features to enhance your experience:

-- *Swimming Pool:* Within 3 minutes walking distance, enjoy a refreshing dip in our private swimming pool.
+- *Swimming Pool:* Within approximately of five minutes walking distance, enjoy a refreshing dip in our private swimming pool.
 Perfect for relaxing and unwinding during your stay.
-Key is required to enter the swimming pool.
-The pool is only available during June to early September each year.
+A Key fob is required to enter the swimming pool.
+The pool is only available weather permitting and  open during particular season.

-- *BBQ Area:* Host a barbecue party with friends or family in our designated BBQ area.
-Grilling facilities and outdoor seating are provided.

-- *Board Games:* For fun and entertainment, we offer a variety of board games.
+- *Board Games:* For fun and entertainment, we offer a variety of board games accessible under the coffee table.

-- *Private Patio:* Some of our units feature a private balcony or patio for you to enjoy a peaceful outdoor space.
+- *Private Patio:* A private patio for you to enjoy the peaceful outdoor space.

 - *Lake Monroe:* Within 5 minutes of driving or 30 minutes of walking, enjoy the Lake Monroe.

-[Include any other unique amenities your property offers, such as access to a pool, gym, or special features like a fireplace].

 House Rules